parrot/misc/timeline.md

 * Relative priority: high

 Need to merge 6model ideas into the Parrot object model at the ground up.
-Need to completely redo some fundamental parts of the system, such as PMCs, type bootstrapping at startup, vtables, etc.
+Need to completely redo some fundamental parts of the OO system, such as PMCs, type bootstrapping at startup, vtables, etc.

 * Upgrade effort for HLLs: Unknown/variable.
 The first attempt will try to be compatible at C and PIR levels with the 6model version being used in NQP.